LeToNode/Play2.0-CN-doc/scalaGuide/ScalaForms.md

 ## Handling binding failure

-Of course, if you define constraints - you must handle the binding errors.
+Of course if you can define constraints, then you need to be able to handle the binding errors.
 You can use the `fold` operation for that:

 ```scala
 loginForm.bindFromRequest.fold(